Bangladesh Fisheries Information Share Home: Current organization

 As awareness of Bangladesh Fisheries Information Share Home has grown among fish specialists, it has attracted over the related students, teachers and fishery professionals of Bangladesh.
 Since 2007 Bangladesh Fisheries Information Share Home is managed by a team 'BdFISH Team' and functions as the coordinating body.

 Journal of Fisheries

-In 2013, BdFISH launched its maiden academic journal entitled Journal of Fisheries (ISSN 2311-729X, print; and 2311–3111, online), edited by Prof MN Islam of the University of Rajshahi.
+In 2013, BdFISH launched its maiden academic journal entitled Journal of Fisheries (ISSN 2311-729X, print; and 2311–3111, online), edited by MN Islam of the University of Rajshahi.
 It publishes peer reviewed original articles, short communications, and reviews dealing with every aspect of fisheries science at no cost.
 The coverage ranges from molecular-level mechanistic studies to investigations at the whole ecosystem scale, including aquatic ecology.
 Journal of Fisheries publishes articles not only focusing research across disciplinary and environmental boundaries, but also studies highlighting interactions with aquatic habitats and biota within the habitats, at both inter and/or intra–levels.
 The journal is indexed in Core Collections of the Web of Science database (Emerging Sources Citation Index), Directory of Open Access Journals (DOAJ), Chemical Abstracts Service (CAS), Google Scholar and so on.